Comment on page

 to write too, as well as a callback that gives an InputStream

 method results.
-If you don't want the body to be readable after downloading it, you have to do two things:- use an
+If you don't want the body to be readable after downloading it, you have to do two things:

 .